avaframe/AvaFrame/docs/getStarted.rst

 Getting started
 ================

-Even-though most of the routines in AvaFrame are automatized, running them still requires a minimum amount of python scripting.
 Here we provide an example on how to setup and run simulations with AvaFrame including some information on the utilities to create logs and set the desired configurations.

-But let's start with a quick guide on how to start your first simulation with AvaFrame!
+Let's start with a quick guide on how to start your first simulation with AvaFrame

 In 5 minutes